dasgituser/fpki-guides-1/pages/fpki_crls.md

 ![Example of certificate fields](https://raw.githubusercontent.com/djpackham/fpki-guides/gh-pages/img/certPolicy.PNG){:style="float:right"}

 All certificates are not used for the same reason or issued by the same Certificate Authority.
 Some certificates may be used for digitally signing a document, another certificate may be used for logging into a website.
-In simple terms, we can say that a certificate policy is a set of rules used to define the use a certificate.
+In simple terms, we can say that a certificate policy is a set of rules used to define the use of a certificate.

-Similar to other PKIs, the Federal PKI has defined their rules for certificates, or certificate policies.
+Similar to other PKIs, the Federal PKI has defined their own set of rules, or certificate policies, for certificates.
 In-depth details on the certificate profiles are contained in the current and historical Federal Public Key Infrastructure (FPKI) Policy documents.
 This table contains links to the most recent documents:

 | Certificates    | Policy Update Date  | Link to Profile Information|
 | -------------            |:----:               |:----:|